View Janet Bailey's Obituary on www.swtimes.com/ and share memories

 She was preceded in death by her parents and two nephews, J.E.
 Tuck and Chason Dillion Bailey.

-Janet is survived by her husband, Don; a son, James Bailey; four granddaughters, Keara Russell and her husband Brent and Elizabeth, Taylor and Jayden Bailey; a great-granddaughter, Olivia Russell; a brother, Randy Tuck, as well as many nieces and nephews.
+Janet is survived by her husband, Don; her son, James Bailey; four granddaughters, Keara Russell and her husband Brent and Elizabeth, Taylor and Jayden Bailey; a great-granddaughter, Olivia Russell; a brother, Randy Tuck; as well as many nieces and nephews.

 Pallbearers will be Ron, Larry and Nick Bailey, Brent Russell and Curtis and Kenneth Walker.